zanymuzik/notes/TF Deployment (dl.ai).md

 - Changes the model topology to make model more efficient

 #### Why quantization
-- Mobile devices are resource constrained and need low latency
-- Glued? optimizations reduce the precision of weights and biases of the model
+- All CPU platforms are supported
+- Reduce latency and inference costs
--
+- Allow execution on
+- Optimize models for special purpose HW accelerators (TPUs)